graphlit/graphlit-tools-python/README.md

-# Agent Tools for Graphlit Platform
+# Python Agent Tools for Graphlit Platform

 ## Overview

-Work in progress.
+The Graphlit Agent Tools for Python enables easy interaction with agent frameworks such as [CrewAI](https://crewai.com), allowing developers to easily integrate the Graphlit service with agentic workflows.
+This document outlines the setup process and provides a basic example of using the tools.

 ## Prerequisites